newfies-dialer/newfies-dialer/docs/source/user-guide-doc/customer_panel.rst

 .. image:: ../_static/images/customer/contact_list.png

-To Add/Update contact for phonebook
+To Add/Update a contact in a phonebook

 **URL**: